University of Saskatchewan: Coat of arms

-The University's coat of arms was first devised in 1908.
-It was decided the arms would be based on those of the University of Oxford with the University's motto inscribed on a book.
+The university's coat of arms was first devised in 1908.
+It was decided the arms would be based on those of the University of Oxford with the university's motto inscribed on a book.
 Oxford blue became Saskatchewan green and Oxford's three crowns became garbs from Saskatchewan's coat of arms.

 The arms were used in this manner for several decades until 1978 when a petition was submitted to the English College of Arms to obtain an official grant from the Crown.
-The grant was approved and the University obtained letters patent authorizing official use of the arms.
+The grant was approved and the university obtained a letters patent authorizing official use of the arms.

-In 1993 the University petitioned the Canadian Heraldic Authority for a Canadian grant of arms, and a modification to the blazon to describe the book as argent rather than proper.
+In 1993, the university petitioned the Canadian Heraldic Authority for a Canadian grant of arms, and a modification to the blazon to describe the book as argent rather than proper.
 The Canadian grant was approved in 2001.

 School songs

 The University of Saskatchewan's fight song "Saskatchewan, Our University", was written by Russell Hopkins in 1939.
 Hopkins was notable in the university community at the time, and won a Rhodes Scholarship in 1932.
 The fight song is commonly played at sporting events.